 We have already published a tutorial on rooting the Samsung Galaxy Ace before but that described a different method and was using SuperOneClick and stock recovery.
 Quite recently we discovered another method that is much easier and involves the use of Odin Multi-Downloader.
 Yes, you heard right!
-You can now root and flash ClockworkMod Recovery on you Glaxy Ace S5830 via Odin.
+You can now root Galaxy Ace S5830 and flash ClockworkMod Recovery on your device using Odin.

-Having flashed the recovery file on you your phone, you will be able to install some good apps that require root permission and also yo can install a good custom ROM of your choice to enhance the productivity of you Galaxy Ace S5830.
-Please note that the procedure described here applies only to the phone model in discussion.
+Having flashed the recovery file on you your phone, you will be able to install some good apps that require root permission and also you can install a good custom ROM of your choice to enhance the productivity of your Galaxy Ace S5830.
+Please note that the procedure described here applies only to the phone model in the discussion.
 Please do not try it on any other variant of the Galaxy Ace.
-Moreover, it is our duty to warn you that the procedure given blow is considered risky so proceed at your own risk.
+Moreover, it is our duty to warn you that the procedure given below is considered risky so proceed at your own risk.
 However, if you are careful enough and stick to the rules, there is no chance that you get into any problem.

 Also, make sure your phone is on GingerBread 2.3 and above firmware.
 If you are not sure what version your device is on, go to Settings> About> and check the version there.